 As well as exploring further afield, we believe that the great outdoors can also be enjoyed from the comfort of our own gardens.
 Read on to find out about some of the top benefits of getting your children into gardening – now is the perfect time!

 1. Learning new things

 Gardening is a great and inexpensive way to teach your little adventurers about nature and the environment.
 Digging in muddy soil and watching their own little plants grow can encourage children’s love of the outdoors and foster their curiosity about the surrounding world.
-Taking care of their tiny seeds and plants teaches little gardeners responsibility and patience and it also improves organisational skills.
-If you’d like to spend a wonderful day out with your family and learn more about plants and how to grow them, head to one of these beautiful spring gardens.
+Taking care of their tiny seeds and plants will teach little gardeners responsibility and patience and will improve their organisational skills.

 Working in the earth and soil has a high mess factor that children love.
-With endless activities to choose from, such as making delicious mud pies, mixing your own compost, digging, looking for bugs, identifying seeds, building a wormery or planting flowers and vegetables, your children will find something to keep them entertained.
-All you need is a spade (you can even use a spoon) to get started with the digging!
-Don’t worry about getting messy, a pair of machine-washable waterproof trousers will help your little gardener stay dry and clean.
+With endless activities to choose from, such as making mud pies, mixing their own compost, digging, looking for bugs, identifying seeds, building a wormery or planting flowers and vegetables, your children will find something to keep them busy and entertained.
+All you need is a spade (or even a big spoon) to get started with the digging.

-Gardening is an amazing mind-body workout for your kids and it’s a fantastic way for them to burn off energy and relieve stress.
-Moreover, growing their own veggies and herbs helps them develop an interest in healthy eating.
-They will be more interested in eating a carrot or a radish they have grown themselves.
-According to our favourite nutritionist, Emma Elia-Shaul, vegetables should make up over half of our meal and growing your own is a delicious way to eat and stay healthy.
-Click here for more handy nutrition tips for children!
+Gardening is a great mind-body workout for your children and it’s a fantastic way for them to burn off energy and relieve stress.
+Moreover, growing their own veggies and herbs will help your children develop an interest in healthy eating as they will be more interested in eating a carrot or a radish they have grown themselves.